 On one hand, if a mental health condition is related to a woman’s biology, it is no less legitimate than a condition related to a man’s biology.
 It’s just that they’re different.

 On the other hand, women can also experience mental health conditions that are independent of their biology.
-They can experience mood or eating disorders as a result of the same internal and external factors as men.
-And some factors uniquely affect women, such as social pressures on the body images of women.
+Women can experience mood or eating disorders as a result of the same internal and external factors as men.
+And some factors uniquely affect women, such as societal pressures on the body image of women.

 To use antidepressants as an example, adults aren’t prescribed medications in the same way as children, so why are women prescribed the same dosages as men?